American Consolidated Natural Resources

 American Consolidated Natural Resources, previously known as Murray Energy, is a US-based coal mining company.
-It is the fourth largest coal producer in the country, and the largest privately-owned coal company.
+It is the fourth largest coal producer in the country, and the largest privately owned coal company.
 Founded in 1988 by Robert E. Murray, the company filed for bankruptcy in 2019.
 The company gained notoriety following the collapse of the Crandall Canyon Mine in 2007, following a number of citations and fines for safety practices at the site.

 According to The Guardian, Murray Coal was responsible for 0.15% of global industrial greenhouse gas emissions from 1988 to 2015.

 History

 Murray Energy was founded by Robert E. Murray in 1988 through the acquisition of the Powhatan No. 6 mine in Alledonia, Ohio.
 The company was established in nearby St. Clairsville, Ohio.
-The Powhatan mine is the only mine operated by a Murray Energy Corporation independent operating subsidiary that is unionized.
+The Powhatan mine, which closed in 2016, was the only mine operated by a Murray Energy Corporation independent operating subsidiary that is unionized.
+The company also operated the nearby Century Mine, which closed in 2022.
 Murray Energy Corporation produces approximately 30 million tons of bituminous coal each year and employs approximately 3,000 people in the United States.

-In 2013 the company acquired Consol Energy Inc, consisting of five mines and a fleet of more than 600 barges and other ships.
+In 2013, the company acquired Consol Energy Inc, consisting of five mines and a fleet of more than 600 barges and other ships.

 According to the company's website, as of 2019, they employed some 7,000 workers in the US and South America.
 The company is headquartered in St. Clairsville, Ohio.
 It is the largest privately owned coal company in the US, and fourth largest overall, with the three larger coal companies all being publicly traded rather than privately owned.